Agricultural Literacy Curriculum Matrix

 Show the video clip, Your Food is Trying to Tell You Something!

-The Science and Our Food Supply: Using the Nutrition Facts Label to Make Healthy Food Choices (2017) was brought to you by the Food and Drug Administration Center for Food Safety and Applied Nutrition.
+The Science and Our Food Supply: Using the Nutrition Facts Label to Make Healthy Food Choices (2022 Edition) was brought to you by the Food and Drug Administration Center for Food Safety and Applied Nutrition.

 Recommended Companion Resources

 |We welcome your feedback!
 If you have a question about this lesson or would like to report a broken link, please send us an email.
 If you have used this lesson and are willing to share your experience, we will provide you with a coupon code for 10% off your next purchase at AgClassroomStore.